alefisico/NanoAODJMARTools/README.md

 ## Obtaining JMAR NANOAOD

 You should first follow the directions outlined in the [NanoAODJMAR](https://github.com/cms-jet/NanoAODJMAR) repository.
-This repository assumes the
+This repository assumes the NANOAOD files follow that structure.

 ## JMAR NANOAOD Analysis : With CMSSW